TC Process (2 August 2007)

-The TC Administrator shall submit the proposal to the OASIS membership by the first day of the following month.
+The TC Administrator shall submit the proposal to the OASIS Membership by the first day of the following month.
 The first 15 days of that month shall be used by the membership to familiarize themselves with the submission.
 Voting shall start on the 16th of the month.
-The voting representatives of those organizational members of OASIS who were members at the beginning of the familiarization period are eligible to vote, and must submit their ballots by the end of the month.
+The voting representatives of those OASIS Organizational Members who were members at the beginning of the familiarization period are eligible to vote, and must cast their ballots by the end of the month.

 No changes may be made to the specification after approval as an OASIS Standard except for the changes on the title page and running footer noting the approval status and date.

 A TC may approve a set of Errata to an OASIS Standard as “Approved Errata” to the corrected specification by: